SSDI Eligibility After Fraud-Related Termination

 Consequences Of Disability Fraud

-There are harsh criminal and civil consequences for those found guilty of disability fraud under federal law.
+There are harsh criminal and civil consequences for those found guilty of Social Security Disability fraud under federal law.

 If you are found guilty of committing any of the following offenses with full knowledge and intent, you could face a maximum sentence of five years in federal prison and a maximum fine of $250,000: